Soliplex Agents

 # GitHub

-si-agent scm list-issues github my-repo my-github-user
+si-agent scm list-issues github myorg/my-repo

 # Gitea

-si-agent scm list-issues gitea my-repo --owner admin
+si-agent scm list-issues gitea admin/my-repo

 2. Get Repository Files